 Cortisol is testosterones number one enemy!
-This is because prolonged elevated levels of cortisol blocks testosterone’s effect on the body.
+This is because prolonged elevated levels of cortisol block testosterone’s effect on the body.
 Studies have proven that there is a negative correlation between testosterone and cortisol, meaning if one increase the other will decrease.

 So what is cortisol?

-Cortisol is a hormone produced in the adrenal glands under the direction of the hypothalamus and pituitary gland.
+Cortisol is a hormone produced by the adrenal glands under the direction of the hypothalamus and pituitary gland.
 Cortisol supports many functions in the body including keeping you awake, motivated and responsive to what happens around you.
 It is also involved in regulating blood sugar levels, metabolism, body fluid regulation, and the development of the fetus in pregnant women.

 However, having chronically high cortisol levels leads to symptoms like hypertension, excess weight, insomnia, hormonal imbalances, low testosterone, and fertility issues.

 In our discussion today, we will look at the 15 best ways to reduce cortisol and effectively balance other hormones including testosterone.